 Step 2 – Margins

-Set up the page margins of your score under “Margins”.
-In the upper area you can select the paper size and you can switch between portrait and landscape orientation.
+In the upper area, you can select the paper size and switch between portrait and landscape orientation.

-In the lower area, you can set up the format for your left and right pages.
-In case you want to print on single pages, keep the values the same for both pages.
-We recommend 2cm margin for your pages.
-If you need more printing space for your music, you can reduce the margin.
+If you want to print on single pages, keep the values the same for both pages.
+We recommend a 2cm margin for your pages, but if you need more printing space for your music, you can reduce the margin.

+Here in "Spacing" are perhaps the most important layout options for your FORTE score.
 Changing and adjusting the values of this tab influences the spacing of your staves, your lyrics and all the elements around your notes.
-Hence we are at “Spacing”.

 If you write for a piano or a grand staff, there is a separate spacing value.